 Whether you want to retire at 40 or you plan to work until age 70, you’re going to need some savings to live off of once you stop working.
 Here’s a really simple rule to remember about saving for retirement: time is on your side.

 What does that mean?
 It’s simple: The sooner you start saving, the better, as you’ll have more time to capitalize on the power of compounding interest.
 This means interest you earn on your interest and it’s a good thing for growing wealth.

 Example 1: The easiest way to start planning for retirement is to take advantage of your employer-sponsored 401(k) plan.
 Typically your investment comes right out of your paycheck, which means you get a tax break.
 Better yet, some companies match your contributions up to a certain percentage, and this is free money.

 Example 2: If your company doesn’t offer a 401(k) or if you’re a freelancer, you can still save up for your retirement by opening an individual retirement account (IRA).
 There are many different types of IRAs so it’s important to do some research and find the best retirement savings vehicle for you.

 Pay yourself first

-In fact, one of the reasons why 57 percent of Americans have less than $1,000 in savings is that they are used to paying themselves last.
-Once the month is over and their bills have been paid, they then focus on themselves.
-Most of the time there isn’t much money left over.
+One of the reasons why 69 percent of Americans have less than $1,000 in savings is that they are used to paying themselves last.
+Once the month is over and their bills have been paid, they realize there’s not much left over to put into savings.

-To get started, sign up for a bank account that will help you automate your savings.
-For example, you can open an account with Chime Bank and enroll in the Automatic Savings program.
-Each time you make a purchase with your Chime debit card, the amount will then be rounded up to the nearest dollar.
-This amount is then deposited into your savings account.
+Example: You can open a savings account through Chime and enroll in the Automatic Savings program.
+Each time you make a purchase with your Chime debit card, the amount is rounded up to the nearest dollar and deposited into your savings account.
 To take it a little further, you can also transfer 10 percent of your paycheck into your savings each time you get paid.
 Those are two easy-peasy ways to grow your savings, without even thinking about it.